neo2wicked/social-media-app/README.md

-Social Media App, essentiallly an Instagram clone.
+Social Media App, essentially an Instagram clone.

 Currently having issues with Appwrite and deploying the project, will update as I get the issue sorted.